Hkaaiiiii/Hakai/README.md

+We have made a Bootsrapper instead of a exe for autoupdates thats the reason you can only find the file in releases

 # Hakai the free minecraft hacked client.
 Heres how to use it.

-1. Download Hakai from this repo by going to the releases which can be found at https://github.com/hwarwucjun/Hakai/releases/tag/V1.20
+1. Download Hakai from this repo by going to the releases which can be found at https://github.com/hwarwucjun/Hakai/releases/tag/V1.21
 2. Once downloaded open the program and wait for it to load and then open minecraft.
 3. When minecraft opens you may go into any server or world and use the provided features.